shunxiangg/FED_10270399D_AngShunXiang_Assg1_website/README.md

 ## Testing

+### Contact Form Testing
+1. Go to the "Contact Us" page.
+2. Attempt to submit the empty form to ensure an error message appears for required fields.
+3. Enter an invalid email address to ensure appropriate error handling.
+4. Complete the form with valid inputs and verify that a success message is displayed.

+### Browser and Device Testing
+The project has been tested on modern web browsers (Chrome, Firefox, Edge) and performs as expected.
+However, it has not yet been fully optimized for television size screens, which is a planned future improvement.

 ## Credits

 - The text for the "Vintage Items" section was inspired by various retro catalogs from the '90s.